adamsjoe/assignment219000170/README.md

 ![Image](readmeImages/PercentageTickets.png)

-This was also a very simple feature to to implement.
-To accomplish this, the document which held the question, the question image, the answers, the videos url and the images had an extra field added (specifically to the answers section).
+This was also a very simple feature to implement.
+To accomplish this, the document which held the question, the question image, the answers, the video URL, and the images had an extra field added (specifically to the answers section).
 So each "answer" had the following:

 ```
 {